isblab/website/index.md

 <!-- ## Upcoming events -->
 ## News
 <hr>
 - [Disobind](https://doi.org/10.1016/j.cels.2025.101486), our method for predicting IDR binding sites, is out!
-See here for the [Research Explained article](https://news.ncbs.res.in/research-explained/how-scientists-predict-what-shapeless-proteins-do).
+Check out the [Cell Systems preview](https://doi.org/10.1016/j.cels.2025.101508) and the [NCBS Research Explained article](https://news.ncbs.res.in/research-explained/how-scientists-predict-what-shapeless-proteins-do).
 - We will be participating in the Nebius workshop for integrative modeling method developers and users at UCSF, Feb 20, 2026.
-- Shruthi will be giving a talk at the Biophysical Society Meeting, San Francisco, Feb 2026, on PickET: unsupervised learning for particle localization in cryo-electron tomograms.
+- Shruthi will be giving a talk at the Biophysical Society Meeting, San Francisco, Feb 2026, on [PickET: unsupervised learning for particle localization in cryo-electron tomograms](https://doi.org/10.1101/2025.08.20.671250).

 ## Join us!